SEND, Welfare and Pastoral

 |Please note that our school policy is that pupils with diarrhoea and/or vomiting should be kept off school until at least 48 hours after their symptoms have gone.
 In most cases pupils will recover without any treatment, but if symptoms persist, please consult your GP.|

 Any student with an ongoing diagnosed medical condition is required to have an individual careplan, drawn up by their parent or carer and discussed with a member of welfare.
-A careplan form can be found here.
-Please complete the form and then make an appointment with welfare to discuss arrangements.
+Please contact welfare to discuss arrangements.

 The school is not able to provide medication to students with headaches and the like.
 Many headaches can be avoided by sufficient hydration and correct diet.
 The school provides water fountains and students are encouraged to bring water bottles to school which may be refilled during breaks.
 However, for students diagnosed with migraines please contact the Welfare Office to discuss a careplan.